jasineri/sumtexton/README.md

 ## Overview

-The **SumTextOn - (YouTube) Text Summarizer** is a free tool that allows you to input the URL of any YouTube video and automatically generate a summary of its transcript.
+The **TextOn - (YouTube) Text Summarizer** is a free tool that allows you to input the URL of any YouTube video and automatically generate a summary of its transcript.
 This is useful for quickly grasping the main ideas of a video without having to watch the entire thing.

 ## Features